- What is the Summer Youth Internship Program?

 - Completely register in EmployFlorida (www.employflorida.com)

-- Open an account with Fifth-Third Bank the official bank of the SYIP program by April 4th for direct deposit payment (additional information will be provided)
+- Open an account with Fifth-Third Bank the official bank of the SYIP program for direct deposit payment (additional information will be provided)

-It is mandatory that all participants complete the drug and background screening process within 72 hours (3-days) of receipt of the referral forms.
+It is mandatory that all participants complete the drug and background screening process within 48 hours (2-days) of receipt of the referral forms.
 Due to the high volume of applicants duplicate referral forms will not be issued.
-The final selection will be completed by April 30th.
 Please be patient and do not call CareerSource Polk to ask if you are in the program.
 You can always visit our website for updates www.careersourcepolk.com/youth services.

 - When will I start working?

-Interns will be placed at various positions throughout Polk County based on (but are not limited to) the following factors:
+Interns will be placed at various positions throughout Polk County based on, but not limited to the following factors:

 - Your schedule of availability to work